-Borders Estate is one of lowland Scotland’s greatest estates, and it extends to 127,000 acres.
-It includes non-adjoining areas such as Melrose’s famous Eildon Hills, East Buccleuch, Branxholm and Eckford.
+Borders Estate encompasses Bowhill but it also includes non-adjoining areas such as Melrose’s famous Eildon Hills, East Buccleuch, Branxholm and Eckford.
 Branxholm Castle, near Hawick, was the Scott family base for some 500 years throughout the turbulent period of Border raids.

 Bowhill House lies in a beautiful setting a mile above the confluence of the Ettrick and Yarrow Rivers, two of the tributaries of the famous River Tweed.
 This is the heart of the ancient Ettrick Forest, a favourite hunting ground for the Kings of Scotland for hundreds of years.
 Newark Castle, one mile north of Bowhill, was used as a hunting lodge.